softvis-research/VISAP/README.md

 After following the instructions in section [Generating a Model](#generating-a-model), two files will have been generated for you: model.html and metaData.json.

-To display the model in the browser, first navigate to the folder ``ui/data/``.
-Create a subfolder with a name of your liking, for example ``Test``.
-Inside the newly created subfolder, create another subfolder named ``model``.
+To display the model in the browser, first navigate to the folder ``ui/model/``.
+Create a subfolder with a name of your liking, for example ``myFirstModel``.
 Copy both the model.html file and the metaData.json file from the ``generator/output/`` directory into this subfolder.

 Next, you will need a local server.
 Based on your operating system, we recommend different practices.
 If these don't work for you, further information about setting up a local server can be found [here](https://aframe.io/docs/0.5.0/introduction/installation.html#local-development).